Saul666/DataScienceAssignment2/REPORT_IDAN.md

 ---

 #### Is an Unactionable Segment Useful?
 **No.** A cluster without a unique business action is **useless**.
 If two clusters receive the exact same marketing or operational treatment, they create unnecessary system complexity without driving incremental ROI and should be merged.

-9. **Cost of a false alarm.** (Anomaly option, or one line for clustering.)
+9. ##**Cost of a false alarm.** (Anomaly option, or one line for clustering.)
 Why "candidates for investigation" and not "fraud"?
 What does a false alarm cost?

-10. ### 🚨 Anomaly Candidates & False Alarm Costs
+10. ### Anomaly Candidates & False Alarm Costs

 #### 1. Why "Candidates for Investigation" vs. "Fraud"?
 Unsupervised models flag **statistical outliers**, not intent.
 In e-commerce, extreme outliers are often **corporate buyers or high-value VIPs**, not criminals.